 There are controversies about the effects of the hormonal contraceptives on tear physiology and tear production of women.
-Schaumberg et $al^{[16]}$ reported that the hormone increases the risk of dry eyes in women.
+Schaumberg $et \ al^{[16]}$ reported that the hormone increases the risk of dry eyes in women.
 Contrary to these investigations, clinical evidence appears to suggest that postmenopausal women with dry eye may benefit from hormone replacement therapy.
-An improvement in ocular symptoms has been reported with oral and transdermal supplementation with estrogen and estrogen /progesterone [19].
+An improvement in ocular symptoms has been reported with oral and transdermal supplementation with estrogen and estrogen /progesterone[19].
 Research found that sex steroids (i. e. androgens, estrogens and progestin) modulate the structural characteristics, functional attributes and pathological features of ocular tissues.
-These observations had accounted for the gender - related differences in dry eyes^[20-21].
-Supporting this proposition are the reports that antiestrogen treatment leads to acinar cell disruption and necrosis, DNA degradation, irritated, reddish and inflamed eyes, loss of tissue in the region where glands are located, dryness of the eye, as well as the correction of such symptoms after the administration of estrogen^[22].
-In pre-menopausal women, synthetic estrogen and progesterone exogenous contraceptive use have not been found to affect ocular symptoms, tear volume, BUT or osmolality $^{[20]}$.
+These observations had accounted for the gender - related differences in dry eyes[20-21].
+Supporting this proposition are the reports that antiestrogen treatment leads to acinar cell disruption and necrosis, DNA degradation, irritated, reddish and inflamed eyes, loss of tissue in the region where glands are located, dryness of the eve, as well as the correction of such symptoms after the administration of estrogen[22].
+In pre-menopausal women, synthetic estrogen and progesterone exogenous for contraceptive use have not been found to affect ocular symptoms, tear volume, BUT or osmolality $^{\left\lceil 20\right\rceil }.$ fifty women using different types of hormonal contraception and ten cases as the control group not using any hormonal method.

-Moreover, there were researchers who found that neither estrogen insufficiency nor estrogen treatment has any effect on the morphology, total protein content, specific enzyme activity or secretion of the lacrimal gland [15]
+Moreover, there were researchers who found that neither estrogen insufficiency nor estrogen treatment has any effect on the morphology, total protein content, specific enzyme activity or secretion of the lacrimal gland[15]

 Our prospective randomized study was carried out in Faculty of Medicine, Beni Suef University after approval by internal ethical committee.
 An informed consent was taken from all patients before the start of the study.
-We evaluate the effect of hormonal contraception on eye dryness; the study included fifty women using different types of hormonal contraception and ten cases as the control group not using any hormonal method.
+We evaluate the effect of hormonal contraception on eye dryness; the study included

 Our study found that when we compared each group of hormonal contraception alone to the control group none of the studied contraceptive methods were found to be statistically significantly related to dryness of eye (P>0.05).
 However, those who used combined contraceptive pills showed higher figures for dryness of the eye.
-Similarly, Mesocept users showed high rates of dryness of eve of the total subjects with dry eye.
-Chen et al^[20] who carried out a similar study on tear osmolality and dry eye symptoms in women using oral contraception and contact lenses, they reported that neither oral contraceptive pills use nor estrogen dose of the pills appeared to have a meaningful effect on tear osmolality and dry eve symptoms.
-Frankel and Ellis^[23] reported no difference in Schirmer test and BUT between pill users and age-matched controls not taking contraceptives.
-Tomlinson et al^[24] carried out a similar study on the effects of oral hormonal contraceptives on tear physiology they reported that the oral contraceptives had no effect on normal tear physiology.
+Similarly, Mesocept users showed high rates of drvness of eve of the total subjects with dry eye.
+Chen et $al^{[20]}$ who carried out a similar study on tear osmolality and dry eye symptoms in women using oral contraception and contact lenses, they reported that neither oral contraceptive pills use nor estrogen dose of the pills appeared to have a meaningful effect on tear osmolality and dry eye symptoms.
+Frankel and Ellis[23] reported no difference in Schirmer test and BUT between pill users and age-matched controls not taking contraceptives.
+Tomlinson et al[24] carried out a similar study on the effects of oral hormonal contraceptives on tear physiology they reported that the oral contraceptives had no effect on normal tear physiology.
 Idu et $al^{[5]}$ revealed that there were no significant differences in the tear secretion and tear stability between women on injectable hormonal contraceptives and women not using hormonal contraceptives.